stlab/better-code/better-code/src/chapter-3-errors.md

 ##### Documenting Mutating Functions

-When a runtime error occurs partway through a mutating operation, a a partially mutated state may be left behind.
+When a runtime error occurs partway through a mutating operation, a partially mutated state may be left behind.
 Trying to describe these states in detail is usually a bad idea.
-Apart from the fact that such descriptions can be unmanageably complex—try to document the state of an array from partway through an aborted sorting operation—it is normally information no client can use.
+Apart from the fact that such descriptions can be unmanageably complex—try to document the state of an array partway through an aborted sort—it is normally information no client can use.

 Partially documenting these states *can* be useful, however.
 For example, [Swift's